locuslab/mdeq/README.md

 python -m torch.distributed.launch --nproc_per_node=[N_GPUS] tools/seg_train.py --cfg experiments/cityscapes/seg_MDEQ_[SIZE].yaml
 ```

-**Example of how to use the pretrained Cityscapes model for inference**:
+**III.
+Example of how to use the pretrained Cityscapes model for inference**:
   1. Download the pretrained Cityscapes `.pkl` file
   2. Put the model under `pretrained_models/` folder with some file name `[FILENAME]`.
   3. In the corresponding `experiments/cityscapes/seg_MDEQ_[SIZE].yaml`  (where `SIZE` is typically `SMALL`, `LARGE` or `XL`), set `TEST.MODEL_FILE` to `"pretrained_models/[FILENAME]"`.